 The triennial fish survey was scheduled to be undertaken in the 2019-2020 monitoring year.
-However, as a result of an unauthorised discharge into the Tawhiti Stream, which impacted significantly upon the fish communities, the survey was deferred until the 2020-2021 monitoring period.
-The summary and conclusions of the most recent (March 2017) survey are available in the 2016-2017 report (refer to TRC technical report 2017-63), and the full survey report is available from the Council upon request.
+However, as a result of an unauthorised discharge into the Tawhiti Stream, which impacted significantly upon the fish communities, the survey was deferred until the current monitoring period.